lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 ![server-settings](assets/server-settings.png)

-#### 2.3 Set Jenkins as a task
+### 3. Set Jenkins as a task

-If you do not already have a release, create a new one.
+If you have not created a release yet, follow [this link](./planning-release.md) for guidance on how.

 ![new-release](assets/new-release.png)